Bijin-ga: History

 Ukiyo-e itself is a genre of woodblock prints and paintings that was produced in Japan from the 17th century to the 19th century.
 The prints were very popular amongst the Japanese merchants and the middle class of the time.

-From the Edo period to the Meiji period (1868-1912), the technical evolution of ukiyo-e processes increased, with the accuracy of carving and printing and the vividness of colors used developing through the introduction of new printing processes and synthetic dyes.
+From the Edo period to the Meiji period (1868–1912), the technical evolution of ukiyo-e processes increased, with the accuracy of carving and printing and the vividness of colors used developing through the introduction of new printing processes and synthetic dyes.
 This technical development can also be seen in ukiyo-e bijin-ga, and many painters of bijin-ga contributed to the evolution of ukiyo-e techniques and styles, with the aim of maximizing the realistic expression of a real beauty living in the artists' time period.

 Nearly all ukiyo-e artists produced bijin-ga, as it was one of the central themes of the genre.
-However, a few, including Utamaro, Suzuki Harunobu, Itō Shinsui, Toyohara Chikanobu, Uemura Shōen and Torii Kiyonaga, have been described as the greatest innovators and masters of the form.
+However, a few, including Utamaro, Suzuki Harunobu, Itō Shinsui, Toyohara Chikanobu, and Torii Kiyonaga, have been described as the greatest innovators and masters of the form.

+The term bijin-ga is also used for paintings that depict beautiful women with a brush, and the nihonga painter Uemura Shōen was awarded the Order of Culture for breaking new ground in bijin-ga by depicting a different type of beauty than what had been painted before.